OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

 ---
 title: A single API framework
-description: A brief summary of the post.
+description: We've migrated Octopus Deploy to a new, more standardized way of writing an API, using ASP.NET controllers.
+Learn about our strategy to implement this: Derisk, Enable, Finish.
 author: richard.everett@octopus.com
-visibility: private
+visibility: public
-published: 3020-01-01-1400
+published: 2021-08-25-1400
 metaImage:
 bannerImage:
 bannerImageAlt:
 isFeatured: false
 tags:
-  - tag
+  - Engineering
 ---

-When Octopus Deploy was first announced in 2011, the low-ceremony approach of [NancyFx](https://github.com/NancyFx/Nancy) made it an ideal framework to use for our API layer.
+When Octopus Deploy was announced in 2011, the low-ceremony approach of [NancyFx](https://github.com/NancyFx/Nancy) made it an ideal framework for our API layer.
 On top of Nancy, we added a bespoke layer to make it easy to add new routes which conformed to our conventions.

-But as we continue to grow, we’re finding this bespoke layer has become a source of confusion for new starters.
-The world has also changed around us, and as of 2020, Nancy is no longer being maintained.
-So it's time to migrate Octopus Deploy to a new, more standardized way of writing an API.
+As we grew though, this bespoke layer became a source of confusion for new starters.
+The world also changed around us, and as of 2020, Nancy was no longer being maintained.

+So we've migrated Octopus Deploy to a new, more standardized way of writing an API.
 One that leverages the existing knowledge of developers who join the company.
 We've chosen ASP.NET controllers.

-The Octopus Deploy API contains 426 different endpoints spread across 73 Nancy modules (a collection of endpoints grouped into a single class), where each module defines endpoints that relate to a specific resource type.
+The Octopus Deploy API contains 426 different endpoints spread across 73 Nancy modules (a collection of endpoints grouped into a single class).
+Each module defines endpoints that relate to a specific resource type.

 It was clear to us this was going to be a significant undertaking.
 So we adopted a [strategy](https://lethain.com/migrations/): Derisk, Enable, Finish.

 ## Derisk

-We devised a way to allow ASP.NET to live side-by-side with Nancy.
-Incoming requests would first be passed to ASP.NET middleware and if the request matched an ASP.NET route, then the relevant controller would be called.
-However, if a match wasn’t found, then the request would be passed on to Nancy.
+We devised a way to allow ASP.NET to live side-by-side with Nancy:

+- Incoming requests would be passed to ASP.NET middleware.
+- If the request matched an ASP.NET route, then the relevant controller would be called.
+- If a match wasn’t found, then the request would be passed on to Nancy.

-Next we started with a single Nancy module and migrated the endpoints in it one-by-one.
+Next we started with a single Nancy module and migrated the endpoints one-by-one.
 This was done in three steps per endpoint:

 1. Analyse & Test
 2. Migrate